CQRhinoZ/GUGEN/README.md

 # GUGEN: Global User Graph Enhanced Network For Next POI Recommendation

-This is a pytorch implementation of 《GUGEN: Global User Graph Enhanced Network For Next POI Recommendation》(IEEE TMC 2024, Accepted).
+This is a pytorch implementation of 《GUGEN: Global User Graph Enhanced Network For Next POI Recommendation》(IEEE TMC 2024, [DOI]((https://doi.org/10.1109/TMC.2024.3455107)).

 Detail information will be released after publication.